dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 techniques.
 Further still, by restricting yourself to purely deterministic or moreso predictable tactics, then you yourself become more predictable.
-From the perspective of a human or analytical entity, the assessment of another entities decision making or behavior is exposed as a feeling.
+From the perspective of a human or analytical entity, the assessment of another entity's decision making or behavior is exposed as a feeling.
 If you're lucky, you'll observe deterministic behavior, but this is assuming you preemptively know the underlying structures of your adversaries decision-trees beforehand -- otherwise